BornFromAshes/BornFromAshes/README.md

   - :seedling: Trying to learn more about DL and AI and also trying some Android development also looking to get started on TryHackMe.

-  - :zap: In my free time, I work on creating a videogame using Unity.
+  - :zap: In my free time, I work on creating videogames using Unity.

 ---